Common death adder: Concerns

 Habitat loss and the spread of invasive cane toads are a concern.
 The toad eats young death adders and adult death adders that eat the toads are poisoned by the toxic glands on their skin.

 Diet

 Common death adders eat small mammals and birds as a primary diet.
-Unlike other snakes, the common death adder lies in wait for its prey (often for many days) until a meal passes.
+Unlike other elapids, a common death adder lies in wait for its prey (often for many days) until a meal passes.
 It covers itself with leaves—making itself inconspicuous—and lies coiled in ambush, twitching its grub-like tail close to its head as a lure.
-When an animal approaches to investigate the movement, the death adder quickly strikes, injecting its venom and then waits for the victim to die before eating it.
-The death adder is not aggressive, yet its ambush hunting technique and reliance on camouflage rather than flight to avoid threats renders it more dangerous to humans who venture into bushland habitats.
+When an animal approaches to investigate the movement, the death adder quickly strikes, injecting its venom and then waiting for the victim to die before eating it.
+Death adders are not aggressive, yet their ambush hunting technique and reliance on camouflage rather than flight to avoid threats render them more dangerous than other elapids to humans who venture into bushland habitats.